Strong cosmic censorship for the spherically symmetric Einstein-Maxwell-charged-Klein-Gordon system with positive $\Lambda$: stability of the Cauchy horizon and $H^1$ extensions: Introduction

 Therefore, once the numerical results of \cite{SCCCstill_subtle} are verified rigorously and extended to the non-linear case, a mathematical proof for the validity of \eqref{condition_srho} would in principle be possible, leading to a negative resolution of conjecture \ref{conjH1}.

 On the other hand, conjectures \ref{conjcontinuous} and \ref{conjH1} regard initial data which are generic in the spherically symmetric class, but \textit{non-generic} in the much larger \textit{moduli space} of all possible initial configurations.
-In particular, when we talk about \textit{SCCC under spherical symmetry}, the validity or failure of such a conjecture does not automatically settle the non-spherically symmetric problem.
-Nonetheless, due to analogies with the conformal structure of a Kerr-Newman spacetime, it is widely believed \cite{Dafermos_2003, Dafermos_2005_uniqueness, CGNS4, DafermosLuk} that results obtained in the charged spherically symmetric context can provide vital evidence to either uphold or refute formulations of SCCC in absence of spherical symmetry.\footnote{The case of uncharged black holes, however, needs to be inspected separately.
-See the numerical study \cite{DiasReallSantos} for Kerr-de Sitter.}
+In particular, when we talk about the \textit{SCCC under spherical symmetry}, the validity or failure of such a conjecture does not automatically settle the non-spherically symmetric problem.
+Nonetheless, due to analogies with the conformal structure of a Kerr-Newman spacetime, it is widely believed \cite{Dafermos_2003, Dafermos_2005_uniqueness, CGNS4, DafermosLuk} (and there is substantial numerical evidence in the case $\Lambda > 0$ \cite{CasalsMarinho, DaveyDiasGil}) that results obtained in the charged spherically symmetric context can provide vital evidence to either uphold or refute formulations of the SCCC in absence of spherical symmetry.\footnote{The case of uncharged black holes, however, needs to be inspected separately.
+See the numerical study \cite{DiasReallSantos} for Kerr-de Sitter.
+In particular, the $H^1$ formulation of the SCCC is expected to be violated in Kerr-Newman-de Sitter black holes for parameters sufficiently close to those of a near-extremal Reissner-Nordstr{\"o}m-de Sitter solution \cite{DaveyDiasGil}.}

 A larger moduli space can also be achieved by working in a rougher class of initial data.
-In \cite{DafYak18}, where global uniqueness is investigated at the linear level, the following is proved: given initial data $(\psi_0, \psi_0') \in H^1_{\text{loc}} \times L^2_{\text{loc}}$ to the linear wave equation $\square_g \psi = 0$ on a sub-extremal Reissner-Nordstr{\"o}m-de Sitter black hole, with data prescribed on a complete spacelike hypersurface, $\psi$ cannot be extended across the Cauchy horizon in $H^1_{\text{loc}}$.
-This means that, if the numerical results \cite{QNMandSCCC} obtained in the exterior of Reissner-Nordstr{\"o}m-de Sitter black holes were to be proved rigorously, the initial data leading to a potential failure of SCCC could be ignored, because it is non-generic in this larger set of rough initial configurations.
+In \cite{DafYak18}, where global uniqueness is investigated at the linear level, the following is proved: given initial data $(\psi_0, \psi_0') \in H^1_{\text{loc}} \times L^2_{\text{loc}}$ to the linear wave equation $\square_g \psi = 0$ on a sub-extremal Reissner-Nordstr{\"o}m-de Sitter black hole, with data prescribed on a complete spacelike hypersurface, $\psi$ cannot be extended across the Cauchy horizon in $H^1_{\text{loc}}$ (see also the numerical work \cite{Reall+Rough}).
+This means that, if the numerical results \cite{QNMandSCCC} obtained in the exterior of Reissner-Nordstr{\"o}m-de Sitter black holes were to be proved rigorously, the initial data leading to a potential failure of the SCCC could be ignored, because they are non-generic in this larger set of rough initial configurations.
 Whether this Sobolev level of regularity for the initial data is ``suitable'' may well depend on the problem to be studied and is still a topic of discussion in the literature.
+We also refer the reader to \cite{DafShlapScattering, McNamara78} to compare with instability results in the $\Lambda = 0$ case.